Donate Join Us

 The physical side effects from this disease have been kinder to Ross then to some people.
 He has no memory of those months before his diagnosis and treatment which may be a blessing in many ways.
 He seems more open and talks more to us now which is good thing.
 Occasionally he can get quite emotional but that is to be expected.

 As a result of his illness he has been diagnosed with sleep apnoea and uses a CPAC machine at night to keep his airways open and ensures proper sleep.
-He has since had a further five-day treatment of IVIG again in February 2015 at the N&N as his consultant was concerned for him but he has since remained well and blood tests to date are clear.
+He has since had a further five-day treatment of IVIG again in February 2015 at the hospital as his consultant was concerned for him but he has since remained well and blood tests to date are clear.

 The doctors suggested immunosuppressant’s as a precaution against his immune system going into overdrive again but Ross has been reluctant to do this at this stage because of the side effects of the drugs.
 Hopefully he will never relapse again.
 Ross is now under the care of Dr. Sarosh Irani at Oxford who is regularly monitoring Ross which is very reassuring for us all.
 The psychological aspect of the disease is harder to evaluate with flashbacks and Ross has received great support from Encephalitis International’s neuropsychologist.
 He is trying to help raise awareness of the disease.